byteofdream/lumio/README.md

 ## 🛠 Technologies

-- **Rust** — a modern, fast, and safe systems programming language
-- **Dioxus** — a declarative UI framework for building cross-platform interfaces
+- **Electron** — cross-platform framework for building desktop apps using web technologies
+- **JavaScript** — main language for app logic and UI
+- *(More technologies will be added as the project grows)*

 ## 📌 Project Goals

-- Build a lightweight, fast, and secure web browser
+- Build a lightweight, modern, customizable web browser
-- Explore Rust + Dioxus capabilities in browser-related development
+- Explore the capabilities of Electron for browser-like applications
-- Create a customizable and modular UI
+- Create a modular and flexible UI

 ## 📅 Roadmap